iamgweej/iamgweej.github.io/_posts/2020-06-20-async-explorer.markdown

 ### Libraries and APIs

-The examples Iv'e looked into so far are _compiled languages natively supporting async programming_.
+The examples I've looked into so far are _compiled languages natively supporting async programming_.
 That's pretty cool, but there are also a lot of frameworks and operating system APIs that allow those fun shenanigans.

 For example, there are [Boost.Coroutine](https://www.boost.org/doc/libs/1_57_0/libs/coroutine/doc/html/index.html) and [Boost.Coroutine2](https://www.boost.org/doc/libs/1_61_0/libs/coroutine2/doc/html/index.html) for C++'s [Boost](https://www.boost.org/), Rust's [tokio](https://docs.rs/tokio/0.2.21/tokio/), D's [Fiber](https://tour.dlang.org/tour/en/multithreading/fibers) and a lot of other [cool stuff](https://en.wikipedia.org/wiki/Coroutine#Implementations).